Deltares-research/EO-Flood-Ops/README.md

 # EO-Flood-Ops
-A Python package for **flood extent modeling** using Earth Observation (EO) data and threshold-based machine learning (ML) approaches.
+A Python package for **flood modeling** using Earth Observation (EO) imagery, water level data and threshold-based machine learning (ML) approaches.

-EO-Flood-Ops provides tools to process satellite imagery, particularly **SAR data**, to detect and map flood extents.
+EO-Flood-Ops provides tools to process satellite imagery, particularly **SAR data**, to detect and map flood extents and depths.
 It is suitable for both **research** and **operational flood monitoring** applications.